mkaudi/Soccer-Match-Winner-Predictions---EPL/README.md

   - DecisionTree

 To evaluate this, sklearn's libraries for accuracy, precision, recall and F1 score was utilized.
 Additionally the confusion matrices were utilized.
-Of the three models, DecisionTrees showed to be favourable due to its abilities to correctly identify best the three classes than the other two models.
+Of the three models, LogisticRegression trained model showed to be favourable due to its abilities to correctly identify best the three classes than the other two models.

 # Libraries